FFTAI/Wiki-GRx/zenoh/README.md

     ```

-# Demo
+# Main control loop
 ## Calibration
 The first step to run the demo code, is to make sure the sensor_offset.json is filled with your machine absolute encoder value, instead of the value in this repository (may be different from your machine).

 Every machine has its own home position encoder value, which should be set with the machine power on and the joint fixed at the pin position.

-After you have finished the machine's physical calibration process (moving all joints to the pin position), you can run the client code and call the **set_home** function in this repository.
+After you have finished the machine's physical calibration process (moving all joints to the pin position), you can run the demo code `demo_set_home` to do the calibration for absolute encoder.
 The **set_home** function will record the absolute encoder values and store them in the `sensor_offset.json` file.

-THe following instructions help you to run the client properly.
+THe following instructions help you to run the server and `set_home` properly.

-### Running clinet(using sample config file):
+### Calibration for absolute encoder procedure:
+> **Notice**: Make sure run `run_server.py` scripts with proper config file before running other scripts.
+Also, you need to open a new commmand windows for other scripts after `run_server.py` scripts.

-First, run *run_server.py* in a terminal with sample config file
+First, run `run_server.py` in a terminal with sample config file, make sure to use the correct config file for T1 and T2 robot.
+The sample code is running with *config_GR1_T1.yaml* for robot GR1T1.

+(T1 config: ./config/config_GR1_T1.yaml)

+(T2 config: ./config/config_GR1_T2.yaml)
 ```
 python run_server.py ./config/config_GR1_T1.yaml
 ```
-Open second terminal, activate the environment and run robot_client
+Open second terminal, activate the environment and run `demo_set_home.py`
 ```
-python demo_robot_client.py
+python demo_set_home.py
 ```

 After client has been poped out, type **set_home** to use set_home function, and it will get sensor offsets and save to `sensor_offset.json`, the file could be used to calibrating the robot.

 ## Robot Client
 ### Running clinet(using sample config file):
+> **Notice**: Make sure run `run_server.py` scripts with proper config file before running client.
+Also, you need to open a new commmand windows for other scripts after `run_server.py` scripts.

-First, run *run_server.py* in a terminal with sample config file
+First, run `run_server.py` in a terminal with sample config file (demo using T1 config file)
 ```
 python run_server.py ./config/config_GR1_T1.yaml
 ```
-Open second terminal, activate the environment and run robot_client
+Open second terminal, activate the environment and run `robot_client.py`
 ```
 python demo_robot_client.py
 ```